-I love my home county of Kent, known as The Garden of England, for its picturesque countryside, quaint rural villages, a fantastic diverse coastline and its rich heritage and fascinating history.
-To say this is where England begins and, indeed, began just starts to sum up this jewel in the kingdom's crown.
+I love my home county of Kent, known as The Garden of England, for its picturesque countryside, quaint rural villages, a fantastic, diverse coastline and its rich heritage and fascinating history.
+To say this is where England begins and begun just starts to sum up this jewel in the kingdom's crown.
 I love sharing this south-east corner with visitors, and it never fails to delight me to share the 'wow' effect of standing on the cliffs, and gazing across the harbour and port, across that 21 mile strip of water to the French coastline.
 Yes, with binoculars you can see the time on the clock in Calais!

 There are magnificent Cathedrals, Castles, Gardens and Stately homes within easy reach of Dover (and London is just an hour away by High-Speed train) For me, I like nothing better than to show a different side of the county, off the 'beaten-track', and on the smaller roads which the larger tour buses avoid!

 To see where a Knights Templars' Church stood next to Napoleonic fortifications and glance across meadows of wild flowers, and a few startled looking cows across the harbour of the busiest international passenger port in Europe to a Roman lighthouse, a Saxon church and a mighty castle - this is the real Gateway to England.

 I hope that my passion and enthusiasm will be catching, and that visitors will leave with a great impression, happy memories, and, above all, feeling they had fun and achieved exactly what they were looking for in a tour!